If you would like your child to take advantage of the private music lessons available at the College, please click on the link below.

 HERE COMES TREBLE!
 (YEARS 3 & 4 CHOIR) - WEDNESDAYS @ 8:15am

 For students in Years 3 & 4 at the Castle Hill campus that want to extend their singing outside the classroom.
 Lots of fun in store!
-First rehearsal will be on Wednesday February 15.
-Please contact Miss Thomas to sign up email@example.com
+Please contact Miss Thomas to sign up firstname.lastname@example.org

 KELLYVILLE CHOIR - FRIDAYS @ LUNCH

 The College choir is for all middle and senior school students who love to sing and perform!
-Our first rehearsal will be on Friday, February 10 (Week 2).
 Students who join choir will have opportunities to perform in chapels, school concerts and church visits as well as make new friends and experience different styles of music.
 Students, feel free to come along and test it out for a few weeks!

 PRIMO ORCHESTRA - THURSDAYS @ 7:30am

-Primo Orchestra will be running for its second year in 2017!
+Primo Orchestra will be running for its third year in 2018!
 We currently have students that play violin, cello, flute, clarinet, saxophone, trumpet, and percussion in the orchestra and we are always looking for more talented musicians to join upon audition.
 Varied repertoire is rehearsed and various aspects of instrumental technique and ensemble playing are explored.
 Primo Orchestra performs at a range of school events.
-For details on auditioning please contact Mr Milis firstname.lastname@example.org
+For details on auditioning please contact Mrs Thomson at email@example.com

 YEAR 3 STRING PROGRAM

-For students in Year 4 who enjoyed the violin program in 2016 and are interested in continuing with private violin lessons, please contact Mr Milis email@example.com
+For students in Year 4 who enjoyed the violin program in 2017 and are interested in continuing with private violin lessons, please contact Mrs Karen Thomson @ firstname.lastname@example.org

 YEAR 5 BAND PROGRAM

-All Year 5 students will complete an instrument selection session in which they select their top three choices of instruments in music class this Thursday, 2 February.
+All Year 5 students will complete an instrument selection session in which they select their top three choices of instruments in music class.
 Instruments available include: Flute, Clarinet, Saxophone, Trumpet, Trombone and Percussion.
-Instrument allocation will be announced on Monday, 6 February.
-Students will be provided with a school instrument and are expected to bring it to school each Thursday for their lesson.
+Instrument allocation will be announced and students will be provided with a school instrument which they will to school each Thursday for their lesson.
 Band lessons will rotate weekly from instrument group tuition with a specialist tutor from Maxx Music to full band rehearsal.

 Individual and small group tuition (upon consultation with the tutor) is offered at Hills Adventist College on a variety of instruments, currently including: violin, flute, piano (individual tuition only), guitar, voice and drums/percussion.
 Lessons are taught by specialist instrumental and vocal tutors.
 Tuition for particular instruments is subject to the number of applications and availability of teaching rooms/tutors.